tjtelan/tjtelan.github.io/content/blog/2020-10-13-belonging-in-the-tech-community.md

 I don’t feel unwelcome in Tech, but I feel invisible.
 My attempts to extend my reach out to those who might actually care to connect has random-like results.
 Not for lack of trying.
 But admittedly, I am placing too much value in establishing consistency before figuring out what works for me.

 I don't know what options to try next.
 I’m not fishing for pity, but I am looking for advice.
 How do I find my audience?
 How can my audience find me?

+---

+Join the discussion on my post at [Dev.to](https://dev.to/tjtelan/what-can-i-do-to-feel-like-i-belong-in-the-tech-community-1k7k)